 The example of the Kohain in this week's Parsha teaches us that all of us can do the work of revealing G-d's intent by doing acts of Chesed.
 Acts of Chesed do not always demand self-sacrifice.
 In fact, a life of Chesed is far simpler than many would think.
-Treating each other with respect, not talking during davening (prayers), greeting each other pleasantly, not speaking Lashon Horah (slander etc.), and spending time with a spouse or child are all acts of Chesed.
-Just as the Kohain's ministrations were acts of Chesed because they facilitated our complete Teshuva (repentance, return to G-d), so too our every day interaction with each other can be acts of Chesed that facilitate sensitivity and sanctity.
+Treating each other with respect, not conversing during davening (prayers), greeting each other pleasantly, not speaking Lason Harah (slander), and spending time with a spouse or child are all acts of Chesed.
+Just as the Kohain's ministrations are acts of Chesed because they facilitate our complete Teshuva (repentance), so too our every day interaction with each other can be acts of Chesed that facilitate sensitivity and sanctity.